 - OPTION is optional and used to provide optional to the man command.

 View Man Page

-Most common usage for man command is listing a command, tool, library usage simply.
-We will list manual for
+The most common usage for man command is listing a command, tool, library usage simply.
+We will list the manual for

 ls command like below.